Tutorial: Implement the Azure industrial IoT reference solution architecture

 Note

-If you want to display the OEE for a specific shift, select Custom Time Range in the Time Range drop-down in the top-left hand corner of the ADX Dashboard and enter the date and time from start to end of the shift you're interested in.
+To display the OEE for a specific shift, select Custom Time Range in the Time Range drop-down in the top-left hand corner of the Azure Data Explorer Dashboard and enter the date and time from start to end of the shift you're interested in.

 Render the built-in Unified NameSpace (UNS) and ISA-95 model graph in Kusto Explorer

-This reference solution implements a Unified NameSapce (UNS), based on the OPC UA metadata sent to the time-series database in the cloud (Azure Data Explorer).
-This OPC UA metadata also includes the ISA-95 asset hierarchy.
-The resulting graph can be easily visualized in the Kusto Explorer tool available for download here.
+This reference solution implements a Unified Namespace (UNS), based on the OPC UA metadata sent to the Azure Data Explorer time-series database in the cloud.
+This OPC UA metadata includes the ISA-95 asset hierarchy.
+You can visualize the resulting graph in the Kusto Explorer tool.

-Add a new connection to your Azure Data Explorer instance deployed in this reference solution and then run the following query in Kusto Explorer:
+Add a new connection to your Azure Data Explorer instance and then run the following query in Kusto Explorer:

 let edges = opcua_metadata_lkv